linkerd/website/linkerd.io/content/2.12/reference/authorization-policy.md

 During a Linkerd install, the `proxy.defaultInboundPolicy` field is used to specify the cluster-wide default policy.
 This field can be one of the following:

-- `all-unauthenticated`: allow all requests.
+- `all-unauthenticated`: allow all traffic.
 This is the default.
-- `all-authenticated`: allow requests from meshed clients in the same or from a different cluster (with multi-cluster).
+- `all-authenticated`: allow traffic from meshed clients in the same or from a different cluster (with multi-cluster).
-- `cluster-authenticated`: allow requests from meshed clients in the same cluster.
+- `cluster-authenticated`: allow traffic from meshed clients in the same cluster.
-- `cluster-unauthenticated`: allow requests from both meshed and non-meshed clients in the same cluster.
+- `cluster-unauthenticated`: allow traffic from both meshed and non-meshed clients in the same cluster.
-- `deny`: all requests are denied.
+- `deny`: all traffic are denied.

 This cluster-wide default can be overridden for specific resources by setting the annotation `config.linkerd.io/default-inbound-policy` on either a pod spec